But what is the biggest culprit contributing to small business failure? Not surprisingly, it’s a lack of revenue.

 Shortly thereafter, his company’s web traffic, leads, and sales went through the roof.
 (Learn more about Sheridan’s success story and how you can apply this effective approach to inbound and content marketing here.)

 Even though blogging is an integral part of content marketing, content creation should also include:

 In this section, we’ll run through what each of these formats is and how to use them for growing your online presence and revenue.

 But first, let’s go over one of the most important choices your small business can make when going all in with content marketing: Hiring a content manager.

 Hire a content manager

-Because of the time and effort it takes to effectively implement a marketing initiative like this, one of the most important things you can do for your business is to appoint someone to be in charge of the entire process.
+Because of the time and effort it takes to effectively implement a successful content marketing initiative, one of the most important things you can do for your business is to appoint someone to be in charge of the entire process.

-West Roofing Systems is a perfect example, as can be seen in their success story.
-They hired an in-house content manager and saw a 1,200% increase in website traffic and an 828% jump in lead conversions (among other amazing results) from their efforts.
+IMPACT client West Roofing Systems is a perfect example, as can be seen in their success story.
+The team hired an in-house content manager and saw a 1,200% increase in website traffic and an 828% jump in lead conversions (among other amazing results) from their efforts.

 So commit to hiring a content manager to ensure your content marketing undertaking can hit the ground running.

-Once you know what your business’s buyer personas are (here’s an in-depth guide on how to build them), you can zero in on meeting their needs and focus on showing prospects how your products and services solve their problems.
+Once you know what your business’s buyers are, you can zero in on meeting their needs and focus on showing prospects how your products and services solve their problems.